Avast vs. McAfee 2024: Near Tie Between Strong Contenders

 • Added peace of mind with 24/7 expert online support and McAfee’s Virus Protection Pledge

-Avast and McAfee, two antivirus giants, are duking it out for the title of best antivirus.
-On the one hand, you have McAfee, a top antivirus that receives some of the highest scores from third-party auditor, AV-TEST.
+We compared two antivirus giants, Avast and McAfee, and decided that McAfee eked out the win.
+McAfee, a top antivirus that receives some of the highest scores from third-party auditor, AV-TEST.
 Its base antivirus plan has features like identity monitoring, parental controls, and a password manager.

 Opposite that, you have Avast, another top performer in AV-TEST lab results.
 Avast offers free antivirus and browser protection for both Mac and Windows users.
 If you splurge on the Avast One premium plan, you also get access to a virtual private network (VPN), data breach alerts, scam text blocker, and a device cleaner, among other security features.